Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software Analysis & Binary Engineering/📌 Software Analysis Basics/Software Analysis Basics.md

 While it is impossible to build an analysis that would correctly decide a property for any analyzed program, it is often possible to build analysis tools that give useful answers for most realistic programs.
 As the ideal analyzer does not exist, there is always room for building more precise approximations (which is colloquially called the full employment theorem for static program analysis designers).

-Approximative answers may be useful for finding bugs in programs, which may be viewed as a weak form of program verification.
+Approximative answers may be useful for finding bugs in programs, which may be viewed as a weak form of ↗ [program verification](../../../../⛈️%20Risk%20Management/🦟%20Vulnerabilities/ICT%20System%20Reliability%20(Correctness)%20&%20Verification.md).

 > 🔗 [In Defense of Soundness: A Manifesto](https://dl.acm.org/doi/pdf/10.1145/2644805)
 > [...], virtually all published whole program analyses are unsound and omit conservative handling of common language features when applied to real programming languages.
-##### May Analysis & Must Analysis
+##### Safe-Approximation & May /Must Analysis

 #### FP,TN,FN 🆚 TP
 It is also useful to talk about how a program analysis has performed on individual programs or bugs.
 To do this we use nomenclature from [classification](https://en.wikipedia.org/wiki/Binary_classification).